jf-viguier/docs/development/components/grid/_index.md

 ```

-Finally, we override the default `Grid Factory` service to use our decorated data factory instead of the original one.
+Finally, override the default `GridFactory` service to use the decorated data factory instead of the original one.

 ```yaml
 # Configure Grid factory to use services we have implemented